forbes/ad-inspector/README.md

 This tool should work on all pages that utilize GPT Tags.
 It does not require any supplemental data to be provided in the page.

 ## Support
-For any questions or support, please contact Anastasiia Soktoeva directly.
-Additionally, for immediate assistance, you can reach out to our ADS team.
+For any questions or support, please contact our ADS team.

 ## Contributors
 * **Anthony Giallella** - ajg723@gmail.com